undera/encarno/README.md

 docker run -it -v `pwd`:/conf undera/encarno /conf/config.yml
 ```

-### Closed Workload
+### Closed Workload Mode

 Closed workload is the load testing mode when relatively small pool of workers hit the service _as fast as they can_.
 As service reaches the bottleneck, the response time grows and workers produce less and less hits per second.
 This kind of workload is typical for service-to-service communications inside cluster.

 In typical tests, the number of workers gradually increases over time to reveal the _capacity limit_ of the service.
-The result of such test is a _scalability profile_ for the service, also offering the estimation of throughput limits for the [open workload](#open-workload) tests.
+The result of such test is a _scalability profile_ for the service, also offering the estimation of throughput limits for the [open workload](#open-workload-mode) tests.

 The Taurus config file for closed workload using Encarno: